qutang/qutang.dev/content/markdown/an-opinionated-curated-list-of-resources-for-phd-students.md

 - [Directory of open access journals](https://doaj.org/) Search and verify if an open source journal is actually certified.
 - [Beall's list of predatory journals and publishers](https://beallslist.weebly.com/) You know by its name.

-## Health and behaviors with technologies

-- [PROMIS measures](https://www.nia.nih.gov/research/resource/patient-reported-outcomes-measurement-information-system-promis) Patient-Reported Outcomes Measurement Information System (PROMIS) and its core [citations](http://www.healthmeasures.net/images/Primary_Citations_for_PROMIS_Measures_1.23.19.pdf).
-- [Nir Eyal](https://www.nirandfar.com/) A famouse scientist and consultant on "behavioral design".
-His articles are easy-to-understand but useful to connect human behaviors, the underlying psychological theories, and their connections with technologies.

-[^1]<sup>, </sup>[^2]: This section extracts information from two webinar talks: [How can I organize and manage my digital stuff](https://nuonline.mediaspace.kaltura.com/media/t/1_olizfjzy), [How can I avoid predatory journals and publishers](https://nuonline.mediaspace.kaltura.com/media/t/0_odez1m0t) and [How can I determine how impactful my research is](https://nuonline.mediaspace.kaltura.com/media/t/1_mm58p2ln) from Northeastern University Library Service.
+[^1]: This section extracts information from two webinar talks: [How can I organize and manage my digital stuff](https://nuonline.mediaspace.kaltura.com/media/t/1_olizfjzy), [How can I avoid predatory journals and publishers](https://nuonline.mediaspace.kaltura.com/media/t/0_odez1m0t) and [How can I determine how impactful my research is](https://nuonline.mediaspace.kaltura.com/media/t/1_mm58p2ln) from Northeastern University Library Service.